department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/Research/2022-09-profile-editing-evaluation/conversation-guide.md

 - See how you would edit your mailing address and home phone number.
 - What are your thoughts on this approach?

-## Post-Task Interview - X minutes
+## Post-Task Interview - 5 minutes

 - Talk to me about your overall experience editing contact information
 - What was challenging about that?
 - When have you needed to update your contact info on VA.gov?

-## Thank-You and Closing - X minutes
+## Thank-You and Closing - 2 minutes

 Well we really appreciate you taking the time to share your thoughts with us today.
 Your feedback is so helpful to us as we continue to work on the site and make sure it really works for Veterans.